Architecture + Design

 Courtyard + Other Key Spaces

 The design of Evans Hall is directly inspired by the need for a teaching and learning environment to support the school’s integrated MBA curriculum.
-The campus will feature 16 classrooms of varying layouts and sizes, developed after an extensive study of the distinctive Yale learning experience.
+The campus features 16 classrooms of varying layouts and sizes, developed after an extensive study of the distinctive Yale learning experience.
 Breakout rooms, lounges, the library, and other common spaces—as well as faculty offices—are positioned to maximize interchange and collaboration, hallmarks of the school’s integrated approach to MBA education.

 Community + YALE